farhatamannaislam/TravelWithFun/README.md

 * After the deployment is finished my live site is viewed.

+# Local Development

+## Fork
+* Log in to Github or crate an account.
+* Click on the repository name and click the Fork button in the top right corner.

+## Clone

+* Log in to Github or crate an account and find or create the repository.
+* Click on the code button and select  HTTPS, SSH or GitHub CLI and copy the link shown.
+* Open the terminal in your local editor and change the current working directory to the location where you want to use for the cloned directory.
+* Type 'git clone' into the terminal and paste the link you copied and press enter.

+# Bugs

+There is no known bug in the project.

 # Testing

 All testing information can be found in [TESTING.md.](TESTING.md)

+# Resources and Tutorials

+* [Django Tutorial and Documentation](https://docs.djangoproject.com/en/5.0/) - Official Django documentation, tutorials, and guides for Django development.
+* [Stack Overflow](https://stackoverflow.com/) - For troubleshooting and finding solution.
+* [W3C School](https://www.w3schools.com/) - Online Web Tutorials for Programming.
+* [Bootstrap Documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) - How to work with Bootstrap.
+* [Code Institute Walkthrough Django Project](https://github.com/farhatamannaislam/Django_blog_2) - The idea of how Django blog works comes from this project.
+* [OpenAI GPT-4](https://openai.com/index/gpt-4/) - occasionaly used to create tutorial like explanations.
+* [Wikipedia](https://www.wikipedia.org/) - To get some detail information about tourist attractions.

+# Future Improvements

+The user story "Create a Database to enter post" was created when the work was almost finished.
+Unfortunately it was forgotten by the author to include it in correct time.
+So there is a scope of Future Improvement for this story time line.

+# Content

+All the contents are written by the Author from personal experience.
+Some details information about tourist attractions are collected from Wikipedia.

+# Acknowledgments

+* My mentor Antonio Rodriguez for his valueable support and guidance.
+* Code Institute Tutoring Support.
+* Code Institute Slack community for helpful responses and feedback.